odea-project/qAlgorithms/report/discussion_tests.md

 that being the real signal of this ion trace in the given scan, not being detected by the centroiding algorith while still being measured in the instrument.
-Such issues could be addressed by finding a way to utilise regions of the scan which did not suffice for centroid representation or by interpolating such points instead when fitting the regression.
+Such issues could be addressed by finding a way to utilise regions of the scan which contain real peaks with a width less than five and as such not constituting a viable peak during centroiding or by interpolating such points instead when fitting the regression.
 It could also be possible to introduce more region specific filters during binning to find these points and search for a better fitting centroid.